-So white washes you out… A blend of low lights in golds and dark blonds will do the trick but to me that looks like what is growing out now and your not happy.
+So white washes you out… A blend of low lights in golds and dark blonds will do the trick but to me that looks like what is growing out now and you’re not happy.

 Everything else more permanent in nature will leave you with a demarcation line, this can not be avoided I’m afraid.
-Color is an every five week ordeal.
+Color is an “every five week” ordeal.
 When we go gray, lighter colors show less of a root and darker is more extreme.

 I’ve learned this one thing about aging, it takes a lot more effort and a lot more procedures to give us the look we want.
-Short of acceptance we are in a club that is growing so my advice is try it all and you may hit upon the you of today.
+Short of acceptance we are in a club that is growing so my advice is to try it all and you may hit upon the you of today.

 Subscribe today for free to receive our weekly update and never miss an article.